cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   return SlashPacketSuccess
 }
 ```
-- Initiator:
+- **Caller**
   - The `onRecvPacket()` method.
+- **Trigger Event**
+  - The provider IBC routing module receives a `SlashPacket` on a channel owned by the provider CCV module.
 - **Precondition**
-  - The IBC module on the provider chain received a `SlashPacket` on a channel owned by the provider CCV module.
+  - True.
 - **Postcondition**
-  - If the channel the packet was sent on is not an established CCV channel, then
+  - If the channel the packet was received on is not an established CCV channel, then
     - the channel closing handshake is initiated;
     - an error acknowledgment is returned.
   - Otherwise,